bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 A: True
 {% endqna %}

+# linux of &lt;operating system&gt; : boolean

+Returns `True` if the computer is running Linux.

+Example of QnA ran on Linux Ubuntu 20.04.4 LTS.

+{% qna %}
+Q: linux of of operating system
+A: True
+{% endqna %}

+Example of QnA ran on Windows Server 2022.

+{% qna %}
+Q: linux of of operating system
+A: False
+{% endqna %}

 # mac of &lt;operating system&gt; : boolean

 Returns `True` if the computer is a Macintosh.